Ranrar/rustic-prompt/.github/instructions/rust.instructions.md

 The goal is to fully understand how to write safe, idiomatic, and performant Rust code in the following contexts:

-### A. GTK4 GUI Safety and Main Thread Handling
+### GUI/UX Safety and Main Thread Handling
-- GTK4 in Rust **must run in the main thread**.
-This means the main GTK event loop (`gtk::main()`) and all UI widgets must be initialized and updated on the main OS thread.
+- GUI/UX in Rust **must run in the main thread**.
+This means the main GUI/UX event loop (`GUI/UX::main()`) and all UI widgets must be initialized and updated on the main OS thread.
-- Any GTK widget creation, update, or signal handling **must not happen in other threads**.
+- Any GUI/UX widget creation, update, or signal handling **must not happen in other threads**.
 Use message passing (e.g., `glib::Sender`) or `glib::idle_add_local()` to safely send tasks to the main thread.
 - Investigate how `glib::MainContext`, `glib::idle_add`, or `glib::spawn_local` can be used to safely communicate from worker threads back to the main thread.
-- Provide examples of how to safely update GTK widgets from non-GUI threads.
+- Provide examples of how to safely update GUI/UX widgets from non-GUI threads.

 ### B. Memory Safety Handling
-- Confirm how Rust’s ownership model, borrowing rules, and lifetimes ensure memory safety, even with GTK objects.
+- Confirm how Rust’s ownership model, borrowing rules, and lifetimes ensure memory safety, even with GUI/UX objects.
 - Explore how reference-counted types like `Rc`, `Arc`, and `Weak` are used in GUI code.
 - Include any common pitfalls (e.g., circular references) and how to avoid them.
 - Investigate the role of smart pointers (`RefCell`, `Mutex`, etc.) when sharing state between callbacks and signals.

 ### C. Threads and Core Safety Handling
-- Investigate the correct use of multi-threading in a Rust GTK application.
+- Investigate the correct use of multi-threading in a Rust GUI/UX application.
-- Explain when to use `std::thread`, `tokio`, `async-std`, or `rayon` in conjunction with a GTK UI.
+- Explain when to use `std::thread`, `tokio`, `async-std`, or `rayon` in conjunction with a GUI/UX UI.
-- Show how to spawn tasks that run in parallel without violating GTK’s thread-safety guarantees.
+- Show how to spawn tasks that run in parallel without violating GUI/UX’s thread-safety guarantees.
 - Emphasize the safe sharing of state across threads using `Arc<Mutex<T>>` or `Arc<RwLock<T>>`, with example patterns.

 > Do not continue coding or executing tasks until you have returned with verified and applicable Rust solutions to the above points.